21 must buy best Polish souvenirs

 The Krakow Market hall with a sttall selling leather products

-Selling leather products at Kraków Market hall
+Selling leather products at Kraków Market Hall

 Polish Crystal and Glassware